Exporting fresh limes to Europe

 Packaging requirements differ by customer and market segment.
 At the very least, limes must be packed in such a way as to offer proper protection for the produce.
 The packaging must be new, clean and of a quality that can prevent damage to the product.
 Talk to your customers about their requirements and preferences with regard to packaging.
 Common characteristics are:

-- boxes containing a net weight of 4–4.5 kg, with such normal sized crates/boxes packed for retail with the limes neatly organised in a pattern with the green side up
+- normal-sized crates/boxes containing a net weight of 4–4.5 kg, packed for retail with the limes neatly organised in a pattern with the green side up;

-For more information on packaging please see the Recommended International Code of Practice for Packaging and Transport of Tropical Fresh Fruits and Vegetables (CAC/RCP 44-1995).
+For more information on packaging, please see the Recommended International Code of Practice for Packaging and Transport of Tropical Fresh Fruit and Vegetables (CAC/RCP 44-1995).

 Non-retail packaging should have the following particulars:

-- name and address of exporter, packer and/or dispatcher, identification code (optional)
+- name and address of exporter, packer and/or dispatcher, and optionally an identification code;

-- name of the produce if the contents are not visible from the outside, name of the variety (optional)
+- name of the produce if the contents are not visible from the outside, and optionally the name of the variety;

-- country of origin and, optionally, district where grown or national, regional or local place name
+- country of origin, and optionally the district where grown, or national, regional or local place name;

-- class, size (size code or minimum and maximum diameter in mm), net weight (optional)
+- class, size (size code or minimum and maximum diameter in mm), and optionally the net weight;

-Imports of fresh limes to the European market have increased from 88 thousand tonnes in 2011 to 131 thousand tonnes in 2015.
+Imports of fresh limes to the European market have increased from 99,000 tonnes in 2012 to 136,000 tonnes in 2016.
 Practically all imports of fresh limes originate in developing countries, principally Brazil and Mexico.
+The only developed countries that export limes to Europe are Israel and the United States, and only in very small quantities (see Figure 1).

-Significant imports from developing countries to the Netherlands, the United Kingdom and Belgium
+Significant imports from developing countries to the Netherlands and the United Kingdom [H3]

-The Netherlands, the United Kingdom and Belgium have relatively large import volumes from developing countries.
-The United Kingdom is an end market that you can supply directly.
-Belgium and the Netherlands are typical entry points into greater Europe.
+The Netherlands and the United Kingdom have relatively large import volumes from developing countries.
+The United Kingdom is an end market that you can supply to directly.
+As well as Belgium, the Netherlands is a typical entry point to greater Europe.
 Most of this import comprises seedless Persian limes, mainly from Brazil and Mexico.
 New suppliers from developing countries are emerging, such as Vietnam, Guatemala, Colombia and Peru.

 - The Netherlands is by far the largest European trade hub for fresh limes in Europe.
-Find your importer there, and supply Europe through one partner.
+Find your importer there and supply to Europe through one partner.

 Northern Europe is the main destination

 Major destination countries include Germany, France and the United Kingdom.
-Northern Europe is very relevant for lime export, because consumption is high.
+Northern Europe is very relevant for the lime trade, because consumption is high.
 Eastern European markets such as Romania and Bulgaria are still small, but they are experiencing strong growth.
-These latter markets often depend on re-exported limes.
+The latter markets often depend on re-exported limes.

-CBI Trend mapping provides information on general trends in the European market for fresh fruits and vegetables.
-This section provides details about specific trends in the fresh lime market.
+CBI Trend mapping provides information on general trends in the European market for fresh fruit and vegetables.
+This section provides details about specific trends on the market for fresh limes.

-Limes are generally used for flavouring meals, and they are becoming increasingly popular in combination with tropical drinks or cocktails.
-Consumers are becoming more familiar with limes and the growth in the European market for fresh limes is expected to continue.
+Limes are generally used for flavouring meals and they are becoming increasingly popular in combination with tropical drinks or cocktails.
+Consumers are becoming more familiar with limes and the growth on the European market for fresh limes is expected to continue.
 The demand for limes is strongest during the European summer.

-Sales of all seedless fruit varieties are increasing, in anticipation on consumer preferences for convenient, easy-to-use produce.
+Sales of all seedless fruit varieties are increasing in anticipation of consumer preferences for convenient, easy-to-use produce.
 The same applies to seedless limes, which are easier to squeeze and mix.
 The demand for seedless limes is strongest in western Europe.

 - Discuss the potential of your lime variety with an experienced importer.
 If possible, choose the most popular seedless variety.